luis7788/POO/README.md

 # SpotifyUM (English)

-Group project developed for the OOP (Object-Oriented Programming) course during the 2024/2025 academic year.
+Group project developed for the POO (Object-Oriented Programming) course during the 2024/2025 academic year.

 The project is an application that manages songs, albums, and playlists that users can listen to.